Introduction

 • Duration: 10 minutes

-• Requirements: 1 seat, 3 baggage, no specific equipment is required
+• Requirements: 1 seat, 3 pieces of cargo, no specific equipment is required

 • Duration: 5 minutes